desmax74/openshift-drools-hacep/client/README.md

-# Client event producer
+# Client configuration
-Example from the root of the client-producer:
+Example from the root of the client module:
 Generate a keystore and use "password" as a password
 ```sh
 keytool -genkeypair -keyalg RSA -keystore keystore.jks